 FOX constantly shows Independence Day whenever a big event is happening on another network: Super Bowl, Oscars, etc...
-In fact, Independence Day aires on every station that gets the rights to it, especially A&E showing the movie every 4th of July week.
-Even MTV, CMT, BET, Syfy, E!, AMC, Spike, Bravo, and VH-1 aires it also.
+In fact, Independence Day airs often on every station that gets the rights to it.
+Even MTV, A&E, CMT, BET, Syfy, E!, AMC, Spike, Bravo, and VH-1 have been in on the act.
 There was one time, around 2009-ish, when it popped up every other weekend.
-TBS, TNT & WGN played it constantly, so did myNetworkTV as a Sunday Night Movie & Saturday Afternoon and the CW.
+TBS, TNT & WGN America played it constantly, so did myNetworkTV as a Sunday Night Movie & Saturday Afternoon and the CW.

 Every time a Star Wars prequel was released, Australia's Fox-affiliated Channel 10 showed the original trilogy over three weekends and promoted the crap out of it, often bookending commercial breaks with two promos for the same film.
 It's an older example, but it checks out.